 Katie Beecroft - Senior environmental scientist

-Katie has a multidisciplinary background spanning geology, volcanology, hydrogeology, soil science, soil chemistry, and geochemistry.
-Her primary work background and interests are in the application of soil science to issues of land management.
+Katie has a Master of Science (Hons.) in Earth Science from University of Waikato.
+She has a multidisciplinary background spanning geology, volcanology, hydrogeology, soil science, soil chemistry, and geochemistry.
+Katie's primary work background and interests are in the application of soil science to issues of land management.
 This includes: land treatment of liquid and solid waste; Soil improvement by ameliorative additions; Contaminated site assessment, management and remediation; and Nutrient management in dairying catchments.

 Jacqui Horswell - Senior environmental scientist

-Jacqui has a wide range of skills and experience relating to sustainable waste management, particularly in the assessment of environmental effects of land application of biosolids, waste water and greywater.
-As an environmental microbiologist she has significant expertise in potential environmental and human health impacts of microbial and chemical contaminants in wastes.
+Jacqui has a PhD in Soil Microbiology from the University of Aberdeen.
+She has a wide range of skills and experience relating to sustainable waste management, particularly in the assessment of environmental effects of land application of biosolids, waste water and greywater.
+As an environmental microbiologist Jacqui has significant expertise in potential environmental and human health impacts of microbial and chemical contaminants in wastes.
 Her background as a senior research scientist brings an in-depth understanding of emerging issues that face the waste water industry and can ensure that waste management strategies are pro-active and future proofed.
 She has worked on the development of national guidelines for biosolids management and is a Board member for the Australian New Zealand Biosolids Partnership.

 Sian Cass - Environmental scientist

 Sian has a Master of Applied Science, and a sustainable land management and horticultural background.
 She is knowledgeable in production systems and resource assessments, and how these integrate into detailed investigations.
+Sian has a Certificate in Nutrient Management and is proficient with the use of OVERSEER® nutrient modelling.
 Sian enjoys getting out in the field, and manages our monitoring programmes and site investigations that include soil, groundwater and surface water characterisation.

 Philip Lake - Environmental scientist

-Philip's work has included laboratory water quality analysis, air quality and environmental science, a paint factory, local government resource consent compliance monitoring and enforcement.
+Phil has a Bachelor of Science in Chemistry, and a Bachelor of Science (Hons) in Geochemistry from Victoria University.
 He has expertise in sampling and environmental assessments of stormwater and wastewater and industrial air discharges; preparing and reviewing resource consent applications, air discharge modelling, and undertaking contaminated sites investigations.